 She didn't protest or even question him when his hand became a hint firmer on hers, and he led her inside a small room after picking the lock on a door – it was a closet, as it turned out.
 Not a real small one, but still narrow enough so that when Kellerman closed the door and they both stood facing each other, she could almost feel his breath on her.

 She swallowed – not out of fear, though.
-After what had happened in Logan's suite, she'd rather avoid any place narrow or dark, any place that might take this brow-yellow shade through her panicking imagination – though as she realized, facing Paul Kellerman, barely able to distinguish the cold blue in his burning eyes from the duskiness of the closet; there, standing with him, she wasn't one bit afraid.
+After what had happened in Logan's suite, she'd rather avoid any place narrow or dark, any place that might take this brown-yellow shade through her panicking imagination, though as she realized, facing Paul Kellerman, barely able to distinguish the cold blue in his burning eyes from the duskiness of the closet, she wasn't one bit afraid.

 He would never allow it.